Aladdin (containers): Aladdin Industries

 Under Johnson Jr.'s management, Aladdin began producing metal lunch boxes in the 1940s.
 By the 1950s Aladdin was an industry leader in this category and would remain so for the next 30 years.
 Aladdin's dominance in lunch products resulted from a strategic move in the early 50s to license popular character images on its products.
 Hopalong Cassidy was the first character licensed product and in its first year, sales went from 50,000 units to 600,000 units.
 Subsequent branding included Superman, Mickey Mouse and The Jetsons.

 In 1965 Aladdin Industries expanded their product line through the acquisition of the Stanley Bottle operation.
 This move helped solidify the company's position in the food and beverage container category by deepening their line of steel offerings.

 In 1968, Aladdin introduced the insulated thermal tray, which revolutionized meal distribution for airlines, and then hospitals and other mass-feeding institutions which could, at last, keep hot foods hot and cold foods cold for long periods of time.
 Aladdin Industries incorporated Aladdin Synergetics as a new division for healthcare foodservice products.
 In 1998, this subsidiary was sold to Welbilt Corporation and was renamed Aladdin Temp-Rite.
 In 2002, Aladdin Temp-Rite was acquired by the Ali Group.

+Aladdin Temp-Rite relocated its headquarters and manufacturing operations to Hendersonville, Tennessee, in 2003.
+They continue to operate from that facility; manufacturing systems and products designed for healthcare foodservice.
+The company develops equipment that maintains proper meal temperatures from the kitchen to the patient, ensuring food stays hot or cold as intended.
+Its product line also includes transport systems for safe delivery, insulated trayware that preserves temperature during service, and single-use disposable items that support sanitation.